 Master’s Degree Requirement

 As per an announcement by the national Athletic Training Strategic Alliance, the professional degree requirement to become a Certified Athletic Trainer will be changing to the master's degree.
-Seton Hall University offers the state's only entry-level Master of Science in Athletic Training (M.S.A.T.) degree program that is CAATE-accredited.
+Seton Hall University offers the state's first entry-level Master of Science in Athletic Training (M.S.A.T.) degree program that is CAATE-accredited.

 The Career Center at Seton Hall University